Photo: Traveis, Green, White, Red (Some rights reserved)

-Built on the ruins of the Maya city of T’ho, which was constructed with white limestone, Mérida has been known as ‘the White City.’
+Built on the Maya city of T’ho, which was constructed with white limestone, Mérida has been known as ‘the White City.’
 T’ho was conquered and dismantled by the Spaniards under the command of Francisco de Montejo, who ‘founded’ Mérida in 1542.

 Mérida has numerous cultural attractions that spotlight regional history and culture.
 The Regional Museum of Anthropology is housed in a giant white mansion on the corner of Paseo de Montejo and Calle 43.
 Another must-visit is the Casa de la Cultura del Mayab located on Calle 63 between 64 and 66.